 She made me a sap.
 I can't help it.

-BG had her Christmas program in December and it was, yep, another one of those times.
+BG had her Christmas program Tuesday night and it was, yep, another one of those times.
 As Mr. P and I, Uncle Marine, Aunt Kiki, AK, and BG's Granddaddy shuffled to find seats for her program, I got that feeling again.
 Good grief I love being her Mom.

 BG played an angel in the live nativity and though her part was small (minute really), she managed to steal the show pretty early on by being the only angel dancing and clapping along with the music.
 Watch about 20 seconds in to this video and then about 45 seconds in and then a minute in; you'll see.

 She gets her inability to sit still from her Mama.
 Also, I got a tripod for Christmas.
 Mr. P's video skills will be thankful for that.

 She was adorable though.
 And a little cheerleader for those singing.
 I freaking love her.
 She is such a special child.
 As she jumped around and sang along and even as she had to be reined back in over and over by her teacher's steadying hand, I was sitting there so proud I thought my heart would swell.
 I just plain adore that kid.

 Then it was over and she couldn't wait to find us all and see how we liked her program.
 She knew she did good. :)